 1. Coverage Type

 There are two main coverage types: term and permanent.
-Permanent life insurance may be the better choice for individuals who are in a position to pay for it, despite the fact that term life insurance is more common because it is less expensive.
+Permanent life insurance may be the better choice for individuals who are in a position to pay for it, even though term life insurance is more common because it is less expensive.

 The value of your death benefit, which is the amount of coverage you choose, is another factor that affects your life insurance premiums.
 The greater the coverage, the more costly it will be.
 However, this doesn’t mean that the cheapest is always the best.
-It’s more important to get coverage that can sustain your beneficiaries financially after you pass.
+Getting coverage that can sustain your beneficiaries financially after you pass is more important.

 Your age has a key effect in setting your insurance prices.
-The older you are, the greater the likelihood that you may have health problems or perhaps pass away.
+The older you are, the more likely you may have health problems or pass away.